micmejia/bible-dump/AMPC/Mark/Mark 5.md

-And Jesus went with him; and a great crowd kept following Him and pressed Him [^h]from all sides [so as almost to suffocate Him].
+And Jesus went with him; and a great crowd kept following Him and pressed Him from all sides [so as almost to suffocate Him].